Have you ever wanted to sync animation with a video or audio file so that the animation happens at a specified point?

 In this short presentation, I added video of me speaking to the left side of the slide and on 2 slides, synced animation so that it appeared at a specific point — a bookmark that I set — in the video.

 Watch it here — it’s only 2 minutes long.
 You’ll see animation on the 1st and 3rd slides.
-Note: The event I’m talking about started in the beginning of April, so I’m not trying to sign you up!
+Note: The event I’m talking about was long ago, so I’m not trying to sign you up!

 Add the bookmarks